Daniel Radcliffe Felt ‘Insecure’ When Playing Harry Potter

-Star of the Harry Potter films Daniel Radcliffe sat down with Jimmy Fallon on The Tonight Show Wednesday night to talk about his newest project, Broadway musical The Lifespan of a Fact, reports People.
+Star of the Harry Potter films, Daniel Radcliffe, sat down with Jimmy Fallon on The Tonight Show Wednesday evening to talk about his newest project, a Broadway musical entitled The Lifespan of a Fact, reports People.

-However, Fallon had some ulterior motives behind inviting Radcliffe on his show, including showing the actor memes about himself that he had never seen before.
+However, Fallon had some ulterior motives behind inviting Radcliffe on his show, including showing the actor some internet memes about himself that he had never seen before.

-One of the memes featured a young Radcliffe holding a snitch (an element in the fantasy game of Quidditch) with the lyrics to Jay-Z’s “99 Problems” written over the image, “If you got problems I feel bad for you, son.
+One of the memes featured a young Radcliffe holding a snitch — an element in the fantasy game of Quidditch, a sport played whilst riding magically imbued broomsticks — with the lyrics to Jay-Z’s “99 Problems” written over the image.

+“If you got problems I feel bad for you, son.
 I got 99 problems but a snitch ain’t one.”

 The actor responded by talking about what it was like to star in the Harry Potter series, claiming he felt insecure.